Chart Color Schemes

 Moorak's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Moorak shows excellent health outcomes, with very low prevalence of common conditions across all ages.
-Approximately 53% (~813 people) have private health cover, higher than the 49.4% Rest of SA average.
+Moorak demonstrates exceptional health outcomes, with a very low prevalence of common health conditions across all age groups.
+Approximately 53% (813 people) have private health cover, compared to 49.4% in the rest of South Australia (SA).

 Frequently Asked Questions - Health